The Hole (1960 film): Plot

-Claude Gaspard, a very polite prisoner, is moved to a cell containing four inmates due to repair works in his block.
-The four existing cellmates expect long prison sentences, ranging from 10 years to possibly execution by guillotine, and have a pre-existing plan to escape.
+Claude Gaspard, a very polite prisoner, is moved to a cell containing four inmates due to ongoing repairs in his block.
+His four new cellmates--Manu Boreli, Geo Cassine, Roland Darbant, and Vossellin--are extremely close to one another, each expecting prison sentences ranging from ten years to possible execution by guillotine.
 Gaspard himself is accused of the attempted murder of his wife, and faces a potential 20-year sentence.